viable2005/WorkflowTest/README.md

 "Anti-social behavior is a trait of intelligence in a world full of conformists."
 Nikola Tesla

 "Be the change you want in the world" - Anonymous

+"Mathematics is the queen of sciences, and arithmetic is the queen of mathematics." - Carl Friedrich Gauss